jaconstantine/battleship/Readme.md

 #### Ship

 A class that represents a ship.
 Constructor takes a Coordinate and an Integer size.
-All ship are vertically oriented.
+All ships are vertically oriented.
 A ship maintains state of damage done to it.

 Methods